Hugh Mann — Null Press

 Reader Access

-If you've been issued an access code, enter it below to download all five volumes of the Codex Nihilus Series free of charge.
+If you've been issued an access code, enter it here.

 About the Author

-Hugh Mann is the author of two interconnected series of literary and philosophical fiction published under the Null Press imprint.
+Hugh Mann is the author of three interconnected series of literary and philosophical fiction published under the Null Press imprint.
 The Codex Nihilus Series comprises five volumes examining holographic consciousness, meaning-making, mythology, and the territory that exists before and after every framework designed to map it.
-The Techno-thology Series is its origin story — a prequel told from the system's point of view, tracing the pattern across six civilizational collapses to show what was always running before the human meaning-making machinery was installed.
+The Techno-thology Series is six volumes tracing the same signal through institutional, personal, philosophical, and communal surfaces — arriving each time at the same conclusion from a direction the previous book couldn't reach.
+The Describing the Indescribable Series is three volumes — a phenomenological record from inside the dissolution itself, written from the ground where the distinction between word, world, and witness no longer holds.

 The work began as documentation rather than invention — field notes produced while the apparatus was running differently.
 The double vision that results, simultaneously inside the story and slightly outside it, is a permanent condition treated as a creative resource rather than a liability.